 Nos.
 11B (Hanley to Bentilee) and 26 (Hanley to Bentilee, Mon-Fri) which are run by D&G.

 Bentilee benefits from a range of local schools catering from ages 4 to 16.

 There are an excellent range of health facilities in the area including:

-There are a good variety of local independent shops in the area alongside larger retailers such as the Co-op and Heron Foods.
-A market is held every Tuesday on the car park area at Bentilee Neighbourhood Centre on Dawlish Drive.
+There is a good variety of local independent shops in the area alongside larger retailers such as the Co-op and Heron Foods.
+A market is held every Tuesday on the car park area at Bentilee Neighbourhood Centre, on Dawlish Drive.

-Bentilee Library can be found at the Bentilee Neighbourhood centre on Dawlish Drive.
+Bentilee Library can be found at the Bentilee Neighbourhood Centre (Dawlish Drive).

-Bentilee Volunteers run several groups for local people, a charity shop and a second hand furniture outlet.
+Bentilee Volunteers run several groups for local people, a charity shop and a second hand furniture outlet (Brackenfield Avenue).

-Treehouse Children’s Centre offers a number of services for families with children.
+Treehouse Children’s Centre offers a number of services for families with children (Dawlish Drive).

-Tinytoez is a day nursery operating within the Treehouse Children’s Centre on Dawlish Drive.
+Tinytoez is a day nursery operating within the Treehouse Children’s Centre (Dawlish Drive).

-Rosy Cheeks is a day nursery located on Beverley Drive. -
+Rosy Cheeks is a day nursery (Chelmsford Drive).